 M.D.

-So in a civilization where violence is the mean to get power and where power is the mean to exist, they see a hero in a person who strongly exits without violence.
-No money, no army, no politics.
+In a civilization where violence is the means to achieve power, and where power is the only way to exist, people see a hero in a man who exists fully and powerfully without violence.
+He has no money, no army, no politics.
 His power is his humanity.
-What is striking is not that he is surviving in such context.
-What is striking is we reach the point to consider a man as a hero only because he loves the Other as himself.
+What is striking is not merely that he survives in such a context; what is striking is that we have reached a point where we consider a man a hero simply because he loves the Other as himself.

-People who approach him are kidnapped by his benevolence.
-Some of them are surprised by his innocence.
-Is it being naïve to not accuse in charge?
-Is it naïve to forgive Human being to be Human being?
-Or isn’t It being logical?
-It is easier to hang superlatives to his name: The Good Doctor, the women repairman, The Congolese hero.
-We use these to underline he is exceptional and thus to justify we are just normal.
-Yet I learnt from him we all have this capital from birth.
-What his fellows see as humility is a deep nature for him.
-He is not a lesson, he is a breathe of humanity.
+People who approach him are captivated by his benevolence.
+Some are surprised by his innocence.
+Is it naive to refrain from leveling accusations?
+Is it naive to forgive human beings for being human?
+Or is it simply logical?
+It is easier to attach superlatives to his name: The Good Doctor, the healer of women, the Congolese hero.
+We use these titles to emphasize that he is exceptional, and by doing so, we justify our own complacency as just being « normal. » Yet, I learned from him that we all possess this capacity from birth.
+What his peers see as humility is, for him, his deepest nature.
+He is not a lesson; he is a breath of humanity.
 When I doubt, I like to talk with him.
-With simple words, he reminds me who we are, naked without all this useless and noisy surplus surrounding.
+With simple words, he reminds me of who we are—naked without all the useless and noisy excess surrounding us.